benda18/useR_2025_Eclipse_Presentation/rmd/abstract_submission.md

 #### **Julius Caesar vs Pope Gregory XIII: The Battle for Space-Time**

 -   While most of the western world adopted the Gregorian calendar (365.2425 days long) by the 20th century for agricultural and cultural reasons, astronomers track time off-earth using the older Julian calendar (365.25 days long).
-We will briefly touch on why this is (it's not wrong), how to convert back-and-forth between gregorian and julian to perform astronomical calculations, and other notable phenomenon to keep in mind when using R in space.
+We will briefly touch on why this is (it's not wrong), how to convert back-and-forth between Gregorian and Julian to perform astronomical calculations, and other notable phenomenon to keep in mind when using R in space.

 #### **User Input: Flexibility vs Ease-of-Use**

 -   Specifically with regards to earthly longitude/latitude coordinate inputs (required for calculating the alignment of celestial bodies to a Earth-bound viewer), a decision had to be made affecting usability of the shiny app for the end-user based on their ability to easily enter an input location:
     -   If required to enter lon/lat coordinates manually, that may be a barrier for some users that would prevent them from using the tool.
 Users may also explore other locations around the world.
     -   If the app pulled the lon/lat coordinates automatically from the user's i.p. address this would likely be the easiest use-case for most people but would prevent most people from exploring other locations around the world.
-    -   Using a forward geocoding service could be a compromise between these two, allowing users to enter a postal address that gets convereted into lon/lat coordinates.
+    -   Using a forward geocoding service could be a compromise between these two, allowing users to enter a postal address that gets converted into lon/lat coordinates.
 However, there are issues with geocoding services including both geographic coverage and cost constraints that make this difficult to QA, maintain and implement at the level desired.

 #### **Managing Time while Prioritizing Project Features/Outcomes**
 -   This project evolved over a period of a few weeks from a simple script that I could use myself into a fully-deployed shiny app that I could use to share with friends and family across the country.
 Throughout the process I balanced the end-goal of the project and the timeline I had with my desire to learn new skills (evolving from ggmap to leaflet, for example) and add useful features.